Skip to Content

 Why can’t I watch ESPN with ESPN+?

-You will be able to access your account on a mobile, smart TV or tablet, as long as your device can connect to a good network.
+You can access your account on a mobile, smart TV, or tablet as long as your device can connect to a good network.

-If you only have an ESPN Plus subscription, you will need to register for ESPN in order to watch live games as well as be able to receive the latest sporting news.
+If you only have an ESPN Plus subscription, you will need to register for ESPN to watch live games as well as be able to receive the latest sporting news.

 How can I watch ESPN on my Roku without a TV provider?

-An active ESPN Plus membership will allow you to stream games without a TV provider, however, this will not include ESPN’s live channels.
-If you want to have access to the ESPN cable channels on your Roku, you will need to download the free ESPN app and input an active streaming service account.
+To access ESPN cable channels on your Roku, you will need to download the free ESPN app and login with an active streaming service account.

 To activate your ESPN account on your Roku, you can follow these simple steps;